 A Shipping Industry for the 21st Century

-As the industry goes about its business, there is always the risk of overlooking new digital-based solutions to old problems.
+As the shipping industry goes about its business, there is always the risk of overlooking new digital-based solutions to old problems.
 For this reason, larger ports with the financial capacity are increasingly turning to small organizations or start-ups which are dedicated to digital solutions and carry less risk.
 Inevitably, large risk-averse corporations are reluctant to restructure their entire business to incorporate digitalization.
 To this end, the Port of Rotterdam describes itself as “a breeding ground for innovators and creative entrepreneurs” through its PortXL Program which it describes as “a crucial means of realizing the envisaged changes in energy transition and digitization”.

 Similarly, following on from the successful completion of its first group of start-ups under its accelerator program OceanPro in March this year, Maersk Line, announced in September the recruitment of another group of start-ups to “further strengthen its digitization and transformation agenda”.
 Maersk’s OceanPro is an open innovation programme that leverages start-up tech companies to innovate in the shipping and logistics domain.
 The latest sponsored topics include the freight collections process and container ETA using predictive analytics, enhanced truck and container re-use and how to make training and learning more effective and engaging as processes change.